SMAC-Group/course_intro_statistics/slides/chapter1_02.md

  [85]  9.4  9.5  9.6  9.7  9.8  9.9 10.0
 ```

-Notes: Sequences are often used when programming iterative procedures.
-For exmaple, when using `for` loop (see next chapter).
+Notes: Sequences are often used when programming iterative procedures, such as when using `for` loop (see next chapter).
 For example,
 ```r
 for(i in 1:5){
      print("I realy like this class")
 }
 ```
-will return:
+which will return:
 ```out
 [1] "I realy like this class"
 [1] "I realy like this class"